Joe Jackson, possibly the greatest hitter ever, pictured with roses below. 2013, 24" x 20" Oil on Canvas.

 2012, 20"x 20" Oil on Canvas with ceramic fingers.

-A guard watches Cubs pitcher Orval Overall warming up and realizes, this is his life.
+A guard watches Cubs pitcher Orval Overall warming up and realizes that this is his life.
 He is normal, boring, and unspectacular.
 He will never receive the adulation of the famous but drown in the boring, mundane anonymity he loathes.

 © 2010 • Oil on Masonite, 36 inches by 30 inches

 Billy Sunday played professional baseball during the 1880's, and later became a religious con man.
-Between 1908 and 1920, Sunday earned over a million dollars; an average worker during the same period earned less than $14,000.
-I find it funny when modern athletes point to the sky giving thanks for a home run.
-Your actions will speak louder than your preaching or public posturing.
+Between 1908 and 1920, Sunday earned over a million dollars.
+An average worker during the same period earned less than $14,000 annually.
+I find the correlation that those who are successful see between success and religion interesting.
+When modern athletes point to the sky giving thanks for a home run I wonder whether their actions might speak louder than their public posturing.
 In this image the Jesus fish have turned into piranhas.

 © 2008 • 24 by 20 inches • oil on Masonite panel